 I. Notes-Bibliography System

-Have you been wondering how to organize all of your fully-formatted Chicago style citations in a comprehensive list?
+Have you been wondering how to organize all of your formatted Chicago style citations in a comprehensive list?
 Well look no further, because here’s the lowdown on how to structure your bibliography:

 II.
 Author-Date System